Shalzkaripe/Road-Accidents-Analysis-by-Excel/README.md

 ## Analysis Insights

 1. **Total Casualties**
-   - The total number of casualties identified was 6,902, with notable trends and patterns observed.
+   - The total number of casualties identified was 4,17883 with notable trends and patterns observed.

-2. **Casualties Distribution by Weekdays**
+2. **Casualties Distribution by Urban/ Rural**
-   - Higher incidents were recorded on weekends compared to weekdays.
+   - Higher incidents were recorded on Urban compared to Rural.

 3. **Number of Vehicles Involved**
-   - Most accidents involved two vehicles, highlighting a strong relationship between vehicle count and casualty severity.
+   - Most accidents involved Cars, highlighting a strong relationship between vehicle count and casualty severity.

-4. **Age of Casualties**
-   - The most affected age group was between 31-50 years.

-5. **Road Surface Conditions**
+4. **Road Surface Conditions**
    - Dry roads had the highest accident rates, indicating surface conditions as a key factor.

-6. **Weather Conditions**
-   - The majority of accidents occurred under normal weather conditions, with a significant proportion involving females.

-7. **Daytime Effects**
+5. **Daytime Effects**
    - Most accidents happened during daylight hours, reflecting the impact of daytime conditions on road safety.

-## Documentation
-Check out the uploaded PDF for a visual representation of my project: Here

 ## Limitations